bootandy/cat-and-mouse/readme.md

 This game started as a way for me to learn html5.

-All images are from [gettyicons]( http://www.gettyicons.com/free-icon or http://all-free-download.com/free-vector/vector-clip-art/)
+All images are from [gettyicons](http://www.gettyicons.com/free-icon) or [all-free-download](http://all-free-download.com/free-vector/vector-clip-art/)